-Olde English Bulldogge Information and Facts: Is the Breed Right for You?
+Olde English Bulldogge Information and Facts: Is This Dog Breed Right for You?

 The Olde English Bulldogge vs. the Old English Bulldog

-When most people think of bulldogs, the Old English Bulldog or even the modern-day English Bulldog is often what comes to mind.
-Surprisingly, Old English Bulldogs are actually extinct and modern-day English Bulldogs are what we've come to automatically identify as the stereotypical bulldog with its short stature, boxy body, and heavy wrinkles.
+When most people think of a bulldog, the Old English Bulldog or even the modern-day English Bulldog is often what comes to mind.
+Surprisingly, the Old English Bulldog is actually extinct, and the modern-day English Bulldog is what we've come to automatically identify as the classic bulldog with its short stature, boxy body, and heavy wrinkles.

 Both of these breeds are commonly confused with the Olde English Bulldogge (OEB), which made its first appearance in the 1970s in the United States.
 This new breed was in many ways created to capture the traits of the original and extinct Old English Bulldog—the athletic, agile, bull-baiting breed of the 17th century.